Amplitude-Developer-Docs/amplitude-dev-center/docs/data/deprecated-sdks/browser.md

-!!! info "The Browser (Itly) runtime is deprecated"
+!!!warning "Deprecated SDK"
-    Upgrade to the [Browser (Ampli)](browser-ampli.md) runtime.
-The Browser (Itly) runtime is deprecated.
-These docs aren't maintained.
+    This SDK is deprecated and these docs are no longer maintained.
+Migrate to the [Browser SDK (Ampli)](../sdks/browser-ampli.md).

 Amplitude Data supports tracking analytics events from browser apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
 The generated tracking library is packaged as an ES module.